mark-watson/hy-lisp-python-book/manuscript/webscrape.md

 ## Getting HTML Links from the DemocracyNow.org News Web Site

-I financially support and rely on NPR.org DemocracyNow.org News as the main news that I usually read so I will use their news sites for examples here and in the next section.
+I financially support and rely on NPR.org and also DemocracyNow.org News as my main sources of news so I will use their news sites for examples here and in the next section.
 Web sites differ so much in format that it is often necessary to build highly customized web scrapers for individual web sites and to maintain the web scraping code as the format of the site changes in time.

 Before working through this example and/or the example in the next section use the file **Makefile** to fetch data: